OpenCyphal/nunavut/CONTRIBUTING.rst

 I highly recommend using the local tox environment when doing python development.
 It'll save you hours of lost productivity the first time it keeps you from pulling in an unexpected dependency from your global python environment.
-You can install tox from brew on osx or apt-get on linux.
+You can install tox from brew on osx or apt-get on GNU/Linux.
 I'd recommend the following environment for vscode::

     git submodule update --init --recursive